Dr. Nick Staab ’99 – 2020 St. Francis Xavier Award for Ignatian Identity

 This award is given annually to a recent alumnus who, after graduation from Brophy, seeks to deepen his commitment to the ideals of Jesuit education in remarkable ways.
 Like St. Francis Xavier, who was moved by his encounter with Ignatius to boldly and selflessly live Ad Majorem Dei Gloriam — for the greater glory of God — the recipient of this award has been moved by his Jesuit education to find unique points of intersection between his talents and the needs of the world.
 Brophy is happy to announce that Nick Staab ’99 has been named the 2020 recipient of the St. Francis Xavier Award for Ignatian Identity.

 Undoubtedly, with his training and résumé, Nick could have chosen any path in medicine.
-This fall, Nick returns to Maricopa County Department of Public Health as a medical epidemiologist where his heart — and his Jesuit education — tells him he can best serve, and protect, the community he calls home.
+This fall, Nick returns to Maricopa County Department of Public Health as a medical epidemiologist where his heart — and his Jesuit education — tell him he can best serve and protect the community he calls home.

 It is with great pride that Brophy recognizes Nick Staab ‘99 with the St. Francis Xavier Award for Ignatian Identity.